0xPolygon/polygon-docs/docs/tools/index.md

       <div class="hero-image"><img src="../img/home/main-img.svg" loading="lazy" class="hero-image" style="width: 40%; float: right;"></div>
    <div class="hero-left">
       <h1 class="hero-heading">Developer tools</h1>
-      <p class="hero-subtext">This section of the documentation describes some of the available third-party tools used by developers with Polygon products and services.</p>
+      <p class="hero-subtext">This section describes some of the third-party tools that are used by developers to work with Polygon products and services.</p>
-      <p class="hero-subtext">Find out how to access data, code against blockchain networks, use data oracles, and much more. </p>
+      <p class="hero-subtext">Find out how to access data, code against blockchain networks, use oracles, and much more. </p>
    </div>
 </div>
 <div class="grid-container">